utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 ## Constructors
 Godot requires to have a default constructor on your classes.
-You can define additional constructors but for them to be registered, you have to annotate them with `@RegisterConstructor`
+You can define additional constructors but for them to be registered, you have to annotate them with `@RegisterConstructor`.
+Default constructor on the other hand are always registered, regardless of the annotation.
+But we recommend to add it anyways, if you have multiple constructors, so it serves a documentation purpose in your scripts and it's consistent.

+Constructors also can have a maximum of 5 arguments.
+Each constructor must have a unique argument count.
+Constructor overloading is not yet supported.

 ## Registration Configuration
 You can customize to some extent how your class should be registered in Godot: